AndersonAndrad/wa-movies-backend/README.md

 ## How install mongo docker

 ```
-docker run --name database name -p 27017:27017 -d -t mongo
+docker run --name databasename -p 27017:27017 -d -t mongo
 ```

-This container don't have password to connect to password
+This container don't have password to connect to database